-She has two teenaged children in which she shares many humorous and vivid experiences of many years of single parenting.
+She has older adolescents - both with special needs or health challenges.
+Jennifer is known for her experiential training style and shares many humorous and vivid experiences of many years of single parenting.

 Testimonials

 "So much fun and so much information, I felt like I was going to burst...in a good way!"